-All students are required to attend an orientation to the University and the program at the beginning of their program.
-Current students are invited to join a term-start orientation program to refresh their knowledge of the University, the resources, and the policies.
+All students are required to attend an orientation to UBISand the program at the beginning of their program.
+Current students are invited to join a term-start orientation program to refresh their knowledge of UBIS, the resources, and the policies.
 The New Student Orientation is available in the Moodle LMS system during the student's entire tenure at UBIS for review.